-A HACCP System requires that potential hazards are identified and controlled at specific points in the process.
-This includes biological, chemical, physical, allergen hazards.
-Any company involved in the manufacturing, processing or handling of food products can use HACCP to minimize or eliminate food safety hazards in their product.
+The HACCP System requires that potential hazards are identified and controlled at specific points in the process.
+This includes biological, chemical, physical and allergen hazards.
+Any company involved in manufacturing, processing or handling of food products can use HACCP to minimize or eliminate food safety hazards in their product.

-Designed to control hazards related to personnel and the food manufacturing environment, creating conditions that are favourable to the production of safe food products.
+Designed to control hazards related to personnel and the food manufacturing environment, creating conditions that are favorable to the production of safe food products.

 Prerequisite programs are designed to ensure a suitable and safe environment for food manufacturing that does not present sources of contamination.
 To control and prevent hazards within the manufacturing environment:

 - Shipping, receiving and storage practices are managed